Prognosis for Patients with Multiple Myeloma

 The myeloma cell labeling index is a laboratory test in which myeloma cells from bone marrow samples are examined to determine how fast they are growing.
 A high plasma cell labeling index indicates aggressive cancer that usually carries a less favorable prognosis.

-Overall, the 5-year survival rate for patients with multiple myeloma is about 35%.
+Overall, the 5-year survival rate for patients with multiple myeloma is about 35 percent.
 However, recent improvements in treatment options may result in a better prognosis for many patients.